- Home

 What’s Physiotherapy?

-Physiotherapy is a specialist branch of medicine that helps improve impairments in movement.
-It aims to improve a patient’s quality of life through physical intervention to help mobility and function.
+Physiotherapy is a specialist branch of medicine focused on impairments in bodily movement.
+It aims to improve a patient’s quality of life through physical intervention, helping with their mobility and function.

 Physiotherapists play an important role in treating a wide range of conditions, including: